 The Racist Violence Recording Network was established based on the initiative of the Greek National Commission for Human Rights (GNCHR) and the Office of the United Nations High Commissioner for Refugees in Greece (UNHCR), with the participation of non-governmental organizations.
-It is to be stated that in the Network at hand participates 47 non-governmental organizations that provide legal, medical, social, or other support and come in contact with victims of racist violence, as well as 2 bodies as observers.
+It is to be stated that in the Network at hand participates 52 non-governmental organizations that provide legal, medical, social, or other support and come in contact with victims of racist violence, as well as The Greek Ombudsman and the Μigrant and Refugee Integration Council of the Municipality of Athens, as observers.

 The establishment of the Network resulted from two important facts: a) the absence of a formal and effective system for recording incidents of racist violence and b) the need to connect the entities which record on their own initiative those incidents that occur against persons who come to their services.